python-escpos/python-escpos/CONTRIBUTING.rst

 Test
 ^^^^
 Try to write tests whenever possible.
 Our goal for the future is 100% coverage.
-We are currently using `nose` but might change in the future.
 You can copy the structure from other testcases.
 Please remember to adapt the docstrings.

 Further reading